Article_Banner_SeafoodFraud.webp

 Seafood Fraud in The Supply Chain

 It might be easy to recognise a chicken from a pigeon, but it’s not that easy when it comes to distinguishing haddock from cod fillet.
-And that’s one of the reasons why fish is one of the products most commonly affected by food fraud, together with olive oil, milk, honey, saffron, wine and vanilla extract.
+And that’s one reason why fish is one of the products most commonly affected by food fraud, together with olive oil, milk, honey, saffron, wine and vanilla extract.

 How often is our seafood mislabelled?